19th Century Empire Dress in Printed or Striped Cotton

 Because undergarment styles were extremely diverse during the Empire period, we have settled the issue for this dress by fully lining the bodice.
 The skirt is lined to about 36" from the underbust, which emulates the knee-length chemises occasionally worn during the period.
 The subtle back train gives the skirt a graceful, sweeping hemline.

-Please visit our fabric swatch page to choose a color, then enter your choice in the field above.
+Please visit our fabric swatch page to choose a pattern, then enter your choice in the field above.
 Prints for this style of dress were typically small and light.
 When ordering, give measurements for bust, beneath-bust, bicep, and length from under-bust to floor hem - please put these measurements in the comment field of your online order.

 This Item made to order.

 Please allow 4-8 weeks for garment to be made.
+Made in USA

 Item # FD-189